Jaygles/Fakesite/README.md

 #Fakesite
 This is a test website by Jacob Sullivan

+Technologies:
+Semantic HTML5
+SASS
+Javascript
+JQuery